Houston-Gamblers.com

 But while the Houston Gamblers and USFL may be long gone, they are certainly not forgotten.
 Several websites have been created since the mid-ninties to honor the United States Football League, and collectors continue to eagerly search the web and newspaper classifieds for all kinds of memorabilia relating to their beloved league and teams.
 In early 2008, I decided it was time to create my own site dedicated specifically to my hometown heroes, the Houston Gamblers.

 After graduating from Deer Park High School in 1989, I spent six years in the Army and later enjoyed several years as a securities broker/teacher after moving to Oregon.
-A graduate of the Oregon Police Academy in 2001, I also spent time on the side as a police officer, hanging up the belt for the last time in 2007.
+A graduate of the Oregon Police Academy in 2001, I also spent time on the side as a police officer.
 I now work for a large retail company and am the proud creator of Houston-Gamblers.com.

 .